 Famous Snakebite Victims of the Taipan

-In 2012, a teenage boy residing in the city of Kurri Kurri, New South Wales was bit on the finger by an Inland Taipan.
+In 2012, a teenage boy residing in the city of Kurri Kurri, New South Wales was bitten on the finger by an inland taipan.
 Following the administration of a compression bandage and the rapid administration of antivenom, the boy was able to survive the ordeal with only minor complications.

 Is the Inland Taipan the Most Venomous Snake in the World?

 "Snakes really are defensive, they aren't out there to get someone.
-They're just trying to protect themselves in every case."— Ryan Francis
+They're just trying to protect themselves in every case."

-With the onset of wildfires across much of the Australian continent (2019 and 2020), the devastation on local animal and plant life remains uncertain at this time.
-With an estimated one-billion animals killed by the fires, significant changes to the Inland Taipan’s IUCN status may be implemented in the coming months.
+With the onset of wildfires across much of the Australian continent (2019 and 2020), the devastation to local animal and plant life remains uncertain at this time.
+With an estimated one billion animals killed by the fires, significant changes to the inland taipan’s IUCN status may be implemented in the coming months.